-Extended Drop Period: Beginning on Monday, August 28, 2023 through Friday, September 1, 2023 at 5:00 pm, students can drop (no "W" grade will be recorded on the transcript) elective courses only, by completing the COURSE CHANGE OR WITHDRAWAL FORM available on the law school's website at (www.law.hofstra.edu) or in the Office of Academic Records and Registrar (Memorial Hall, Room 207).
-The completed form must be brought to the Office of Academic Records and Registrar for processing.
+Extended Drop Period: Beginning on Wednesday, September 4, 2024 through Tuesday, September 10, 2024 at 5:00 pm, students can drop (no "W" grade will be recorded on the transcript) elective courses only, by completing the COURSE CHANGE OR WITHDRAWAL FORM available on the law school's website at (www.law.hofstra.edu) or in the Office of Academic Records and Registrar (Memorial Hall, Room 207).
+The completed form can be brought to the Office of Academic Records and Registrar or can be sent to the office e-mail address, as a PDF attachment, for processing.
+The office e-mail address is lawoar@hofstra.edu.

-Add Approval Period: Beginning on Monday, August 28, 2023 through Friday, September 1, 2023 at 5:00 pm students can add elective courses that have open spaces, subject to the faculty member's approval.
+Add Approval Period: Beginning on Wednesday, September 2024 through Tuesday, September 10, 2024 at 5:00 pm students can add elective courses that have open spaces, subject to the faculty member's approval.
 For a student to be added into a class during this period, the faculty member must send an e-mail to the Senior Associate Dean for Academic Records and Registrar - Law.
+The e-mail can be sent to the office e-mail address - lawoar@hofstra.edu.

-The Extended Drop Period and Add Approval Period applies to all Fall 2023 elective courses, including the intensive skills courses.
+The Extended Drop Period and Add Approval Period applies to all Fall 2024 elective courses, including the intensive skills courses.